ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 There are also other genes that may cause an increased risk of breast cancer.
 More research is needed to understand how they increase a person’s risk.
 For example, a person can inherit a gene mutation but not develop breast cancer.
 Research is also ongoing to find other genes that may affect breast cancer risk.

-Genetic testing through blood tests is available to test for known mutations in BRCA1 and BRCA2 genes and other genes linked with hereditary syndromes.
+Genetic testing through blood or saliva tests is available to test for known mutations in BRCA1 and BRCA2 genes and other genes linked with hereditary syndromes.
 Ask your doctor if genetic testing is recommended for you.
 Your doctor may recommend a test called a “panel test.”
 A panel test looks for mutations in several different genes at the same time.
 There are different panel tests your doctor can recommend.
 However, these tests are not recommended for everyone, and it is recommended that people receive appropriate genetic counseling before undergoing testing to make sure they have the right test performed, and so they understand the results of the tests.
+Read more about recommendations for genetic testing in breast cancer from the American Society of Clinical Oncology (ASCO) and the Society of Surgical Oncology (SSO) in a different ASCO website.

 Personal history of ovarian cancer.
-BRCA1 and BRCA2 gene mutations greatly increase the risk of ovarian cancer and breast cancer.
+BRCA1 and BRCA2 gene mutations greatly increase the risk of both ovarian cancer and breast cancer.
 Therefore, a person diagnosed with hereditary ovarian cancer caused by a BRCA gene mutation have an increased risk of breast cancer as well.
-Women with breast cancer who did not inherit a BRCA1 or BRCA2 mutation generally do not have a higher risk of ovarian cancer.
+Mutations in other genes, such as PALB2, RAD51C, and RAD51D, are also associated with increased risk of ovarian cancer and breast cancer.
+Women with breast cancer who did not inherit a mutation in one of these genes generally do not have a higher risk of ovarian cancer.

 Early menstruation and late menopause.
 If menstruation began before ages 11 or 12 or menopause began after age 55, there is a somewhat higher risk of breast cancer.
 This is because the breast cells have been exposed to estrogen and progesterone for a longer time.
 Estrogen and progesterone are hormones that control the development of secondary sex characteristics, such as breast development, and pregnancy.
 The production of estrogen and progesterone decreases with age, with a steep decrease around menopause.
 Longer exposure to these hormones increases breast cancer risk.